mheap/nexmo-developer/_tutorials/en/client-sdk/in-app-messaging/fetch-conversation/kotlin.md

 > **Note:** Conversation id is retrieved from `Config.CONVERSATION_ID` provided in the previous step.

-If a conversation has been retrieved, we're ready to process to the next step: getting the events for our conversation.
+If a conversation has been retrieved, you're ready to process to the next step: getting the events for your conversation.